anpylar/anpylar-docs/docs/tutorial/top1/index.rst

        ├── package.json
        └── styles.css

-Out of curiosity and had we applied the ``--htmlsheet`` command line switch, the layout would miss one of the files: ``pyroes_component.html``, because the html content will be inside the component.
+Out of curiosity, had we applied the ``--htmlsheet`` command line switch, the layout would miss one of the files: ``pyroes_component.html``, because the html content would be inside the component.

 The Editor